-As an iconic manufacturer of some of the world’s best loudspeakers in the vinyl era, classic American audio brand Klipsch has stuck to its guns, occupying an extremely nostalgic position for those of us in audio circles.
+As an iconic manufacturer of some of the world’s best loudspeakers in the vinyl era, classic American audio brand Klipsch has stuck to its guns, occupying a nostalgic position for those of us in audio circles.
 The company is known for leaving the crazy expensive stuff to smaller boutique brands, priding itself instead on products that serve up premium listening experiences and retro design at prices that are actually achievable for all of us.

-Despite its physical weight and somewhat stout characteristics, the case is small enough to fit great in most pockets, with ergonomic rounded edges that help it remain comfortable when walking around.
+Despite its physical weight and stout characteristics, the case is small enough to fit great in most pockets, with ergonomic rounded edges that help it remain comfortable when walking around.

 The earbuds themselves feature the same compact, ear-filling style we’ve seen from Samsung’s Galaxy Buds, Jabra’s Elite Active 65t, and others, foregoing bulky earpieces or the golf-tee design of Apple’s AirPods (and their many imitators).

 Black in-ears with Klipsch’s signature copper accents and art-deco logo on the caps, the stylish T5 differentiate themselves from other models in two major ways: First, they feature long, slender acoustic tubes to carry the sound to your ears, allowing the outer part of the housings to sit in the very center of your ears extremely comfortably.
 Second, they’ve got oval-shaped eartips that snap on (they come with three sizes), making for a great seal, particularly for those with smaller ear canals.

 Apart from their stylish design, the T5 also distinguish themselves with features like battery life and waterproofing.
 Alongside 8 hours per charge, they sport a claimed 24 hours on reserve in the charging case.
 That puts them up there with the best on the market, including Apple’s larger (and pricier) PowerBeats Pro, which offer 9 hours per charge, but fewer recharges in their chunky case.